starry91/Lyric-Generator/readme.md

 <img src="images/neural.jpeg" ></img>

 ### 2. Dataset Preparation:
-1. English: The dataset is from kaggle with lyrics from 55,000 songs
+1. English(songdata.csv): The dataset is from kaggle with lyrics from 55,000 songs

 | index | lyrics                                            |
 |-------|---------------------------------------------------|